main-educational/intro_nilearn/_sources/machine-learning-with-nilearn.md

 +++

-Here, we are going to use the same techniques we learned in the previous tutorial to extract rs-fmri connectivity features from every subject.
+Here, we are going to use the same techniques we learned in the previous tutorial to extract resting state fMRI connectivity features from every subject.
 Let's reload our atlas, and re-initiate our masker and correlation_measure.

 ```{code-cell} python3
 :tags: [hide-output]